Windows Vista Forums

 Encrypt or Decrypt a Folder or File

-How to Encrypt or Decrypt a Folder or File in Vista
+How to Encrypt or Decrypt a Folder or File in Vista, Windows 7, and Windows 8

-Encrypting folders and files is a way to protect them from unwanted access.
+Encrypting folders and files on your local internal hard drives is a way to protect them from unwanted access.
 Encrypting File System (EFS) is a feature of Windows that allows you to store information on your hard disk in an encrypted format.
 Encryption is the strongest protection that Windows provides to help you keep your information secure.
-This is only for the Vista Business, Ultimate, and Enterprise versions.

 If you add a encrypted file to a compressed (zipped) folder, the file will be unencrypted (decrypted) when extracted from the ZIP file.
 This might result in unintentional disclosure of personal or sensitive information.